hogantan/DJIAAPP/README.md

 ## FAQ
 1. Why is Android Studio building fail due to Manifest error?

 Go to `build.gradle`(Module) and change compiledSdkVersion and targetSdkVersion to 30.
-Then go to `AndroidManifest.xml` and click on Merged Manifest (located beside Text tab below) and insert `android:exported="true"` to services that missing it.
+Then go to `AndroidManifest.xml` and click on Merged Manifest (located beside Text tab below) and insert `android:exported="true"` to services that are missing it.
 Return back to `build.gradle` and SdkVersions to 32.

 2. Why is DJI Simulator not landing drone after pressing land button?